sharkdp/fd/README.md

 [[中文](https://github.com/chinanf-boy/fd-zh)]
 [[한국어](https://github.com/spearkkk/fd-kor)]

+`fd` is a program to find entries in your filesytem.
-`fd` is a simple, fast and user-friendly alternative to [`find`](https://www.gnu.org/software/findutils/).
-While it does not seek to mirror all of `find`'s powerful functionality, it provides sensible
+It is a simple, fast and user-friendly alternative to [`find`](https://www.gnu.org/software/findutils/).
-(opinionated) defaults for [80%](https://en.wikipedia.org/wiki/Pareto_principle) of the use cases.
+While it does not aim to support all of `find`'s powerful functionality, it provides sensible (opinionated) defaults for a majority of use cases.

 Quick links:
 * [How to use](#how-to-use)